New shot trio battles shingles nerve pain: exosomes, PRP, or steroids?

 Summary

-This study tests three different injections—exosomes, platelet-rich plasma, and steroids—to see which best eases the long-term nerve pain that can follow shingles.
-About 45 adults with pain lasting at least 90 days will receive four treatments every two weeks.
-Researchers will measure pain levels, quality of life, and side effects over six months.
+This study tests three different injections—exosomes, platelet-rich plasma (PRP), and steroids—to see which best eases long-term nerve pain after shingles.
+45 adults with pain lasting at least 3 months will get four treatments every two weeks.
+Researchers will measure pain, quality of life, and side effects for up to 6 months.

 Disclaimer Read more